jonathancraddock/mootparadox_grav/pages/03.outdoors/my-thoughts-on-wild-swimming/item.md

 * [https://www.lakedistrict.gov.uk/visiting/things-to-do/water/swimming](https://www.lakedistrict.gov.uk/visiting/things-to-do/water/swimming)
 ^- *swimming in the Lake District, safety tips, and lakes that permit swimming*

-I began in a wetsuit, and for longer swims I would still use it.
+I began in a wetsuit, and for longer swims I'd still use it.
 But, having dipped my toe into the world of wild swimming, I can confirm the buzz!
 Communing with nature in picturesque surroundings.
 Feeling the water's chill embrace.
-Pushing out across the shadowy unknown depths.
-Observing the wide-eyed amazement of passersby wondering what you nutters are up to!
+Pushing out across shadowy unknown depths.
+Observing the wide-eyed amazement of passersby, wondering what you crazy nutters are up to!

 ![harbottle-lake](harbottle-lake.jpg "harbottle-lake")
 *Harbottle Lough, in Northumberland, November 2021.*